 In principle, PFIP -II had defined processes for eligibility criteria, pre-approval process and selection criteria for collaborating with partners though these were rarely followed due to operational complexities and market conditions in PICs.
 The market is catered by a small number of players and generating interests via Expression of Interest or Request for Application was reported as an ineffective way of developing partnerships in the region by the programme team.
 The evaluation team concurs with the view.
 In many cases, PFIP staff supported the organisation in proposal development using the inputs from the partner organisation.
 PFIP -II regularly engaged with IC members during proposal development, and they were well informed in advance about developing intervention ideas.
+The Resident Representative of UNDP is part of the IC and the higher visibility brought by UNDP helped PFIP widen the canvas of institutions it worked with.
 However, the documentation leading to the final approval of an implementation partner does not compare the selected institution/agency with other market players and establish a clear logic for preferring one over another.
 Though in some monopoly cases like Provident Funds, this observation does not apply.